 Rhino Linings, Other Brands

 Rhino Linings is a brand of protective coatings — typically applied to truck beds — that uses a special polymer that forms a shield much stronger than paint and doesn’t require baking or charging.
 Other brands make similar products you can apply on your own.
 Some people will even coat their entire vehicle in this product, making it virtually rust-proof.
+Like paint, these protective coatings require proper preparation, or they won’t stick to the surface.

-We did powder coating vs painting vs other alternatives.
+We did powder coating vs. painting vs. other alternatives.
 Now, powder coating is a great way to protect your car and its parts from the elements, but it isn’t foolproof or necessarily the best choice in all situations.
 Not all materials can be powder coated, and not all of them should be.
 If cost is an issue, paint is sometimes the best choice.
 For more on powder coating, see our articles: How Much Does Powder Coating Cost? and How Much to Powder Coat Rims?